-AHIS 101 - Themes in Pre-Modern Art and Visual Cultures: Before 1789 3 Credits
+AHIS 101 - Themes in Pre-Modern Art and Visual Cultures: Before 1789

 This course introduces students to ways of thinking about the pre-modern art, craft, and design through a range of visual and material cultural artefacts, practices, and discourses.
 Thematic and conceptual comparisons and contrasts across contemporary and historical visual cultures will be emphasized.
 The course will introduce basic period-specific and contemporary art historical methods, including formal, social, and gender-based analysis.
 Possible themes include gender, sexuality, and the body; the built environment and public space; decoration and ornamentation; commodities and economies; and sovereignty and colonization.
+Equivalent to AHIS 110.

-AHIS 100 - Themes in Modern and Contemporary Art and Visual Cultures 1789-present 3 Credits
+AHIS 100 - Themes in Modern and Contemporary Art and Visual Cultures 1789-present 3 Credits (3.0 hours | Non-studio)